varianus/ovoplayer/README.md

 #*OvoPlayer is a music player for various audio formats.*

-Download is avalaible for Windows, Linux 64 bit and Linux 32 bit .
+Download is avalaible for Windows, Linux 64 bit and Linux 32 bit.

 ### Current version
-*0.0.5*
+*1.1.0*

 ### Binary downloads
  Windows installer and Debian packages are avalaible [here](http://code.google.com/p/ovoplayer/downloads/list)